 My truth: I disappeared in my struggle.
 I turned inward and left no time for anything else.
 I was a very angry and self-centered person during my journey.
 I was obsessed with finding a way to have another baby and finding the reason that I wasn’t able to (which, by the way, we never did find a reason).
 And when we were successful, I became obsessed with presenting my joy publicly to hide how much I was struggling inside with anxiety throughout the pregnancy and then again at times during my post-partum period.
 I am so thankful for the people who stood by me through that time because I was the least fun person to be around, and I was an incredible taker (not a giver) and they stuck by me.
 (So, thank you to those people.)

 I was hurting and anxious and allowed myself to be blind to everyone else’s struggles around me, and I ended up losing people in my life for good because of it.
 Had I taken more time to be empathetic and see how I was affecting others, that might not have happened.
 But I didn’t cope well.
-I see that now, and that guilt continues to be something I struggle with.
+I see that now, and that immense guilt continues to be something I struggle with.

 Find your support in friends and family (hopefully your partner/significant other) who are willing to listen and be present with you during your journey.
 Talk to someone.
 Write it down.
 Just get it out of your head and off of your shoulders every once in a while.
+Don’t torture yourself out of guilt by refusing to get help.

 4. Remind your support system that they don’t need to know how to make you feel better; they just need to stand by you as you find your way through it.